Connect with your neighbors over ideas and projects, not just complaints.

 - What board games do you like to play?

-- What topics would you like to discuss in a facilitated setting?These questions are co-designed with, and selected by, you and your neighbors.
-If useful, we are happy to help facilitate different types of group decision-making.
+- What topics would you like to discuss in a facilitated setting?These questions are submitted by your neighbors.
+Your ideas are most welcome!

 Let's get offline and meet our neighbors face-to-face.